gaionescu/php-hackathon-2022/README.md

 -Gym rooms

 For this application, the users only needed one field, which is the CNP field.
 It is an unique value, corresponding to a user.
-In order to be able to use the built in functions of the authentication package from Laravel Passport and not get any errors, the normal user fields have been kept in the database.
+In order to be able to use the built in functions of the authentication package from Laravel Passport and not get any errors, the normal user fields have been kept in the database, with null values.
+In order to implement administrator users, this table also contains a adminToken field, which is null for every user except admins.

-In the programmes table, the class type(string), gym room id(foreign key), maximum number of participants(integer), and the time interval(two datetime values) from each programme are stored.
+In the programmes table, values from rom each programme are stored.
+Those are the class type, gym room id, maximum number of participants, and the time interval(two datetime values).

 The participations table is a join table which contains rows of participations between users and programmes.
 It contains the id of the programme and the id of the user.